top of page

 troubled waters, the risk of drowning.

-The seed of justice growing steadily along
+The seed of justice is growing steadily along

 by merely existing, expressing, healing wrongs…